nicolerollo/lablens/README.md

 pytest
 ```

-Run the demo pipeline — this auto-detects and parses **all three** synthetic source files, stores
+Run the demo pipeline.
+This auto-detects and parses **all three** synthetic source files, stores
 everything in one patient record, and writes the reports:

 ```bash